Easy Peel Hard Boiled Eggs

 - Let the egg boil for a minute or two.

 5. Turn the heat off, remove the pot from the burner and place it on an unheated burner or on the counter with a hot pad under it (so as not to damage your countertops) and cover it with a lid.
 Let rest for 10-15 minutes.

 - Letting the egg rest in the hot water cooks the egg evenly without overcooking.
 Overcooked eggs result in a yucky greenish colored ring around the yolk.
 You can say goodbye to that!

-6. Remove the egg from the hot water with a slotted spoon.
+6. Remove the hard boiled eggs from the hot water with a slotted spoon.
 When cool enough to handle, peel the egg.

-- To speed the cooling process, you can add the egg to a bowl of cold water to cool.
+- To speed the cooling process, you can add the hard boiled eggs to a bowl of cold water to cool.

 - Or, if you are making many eggs at once for use through the next several days you can place them in the refrigerator.

-- Peeling the eggs under cold water helps make the peeling easier.
+- Peeling the hard boiled eggs under cold water helps make the peeling easier.